EmiliaLopez/EmiliaLopez/README.md

 ### Hi there! 👋

-Over the course of four years, I've immersed myself in fast-paced projects at renowned companies such as Meta and Bet365, acquiring a versatile skill set.
+Over the course of four years, I've immersed myself in fast-paced projects at renowned companies such as Meta and Bet365, acquiring a versatile skill set within the corporate world.
 It was during these engagements that my passion for programming  and data ignited, fueling my relentless curiosity to uncover insights that drive strategic business decisions.

 Currently, I continue to improve my technical programming skills while working as a Software QA Tester, helping to enhance the software life cycle of banking applications.

-I am genuinely delighted to have uncovered this exciting world of possibilities within the sector, and I am eager to contribute to its growth and innovation.
+I am genuinely delighted to have uncovered this exciting world of possibilities within the sector and I am eager to contribute to its growth and innovation.

 Check [my portfolio](https://emilialopez.github.io/).